Dirac points and Weyl phase in a honeycomb altermagnet

 \section{Possible experimental realizations}

-Allowing for high $N\acute{e}el$ temperature, altermagnetism represents a frontier in the study of magnetic materials\cite{FeSb,LiFe2F6,RuF,MnTe2}, while the application of an out-of-plane electric field can modulate the magnetic interactions to more complex magnetic orderings\cite{MnTe1,MnTe3}.
-The unique interplay of lattice symmetries suggest MnP(S,Se)$_{3}$ might be functionalized into a strong altermagnet from a 2D antiferromagnet\cite{MnPSeFeSe}.
+The application of an out-of-plane electric field can modulate the magnetic interactions to more complex magnetic orderings\cite{MnTe1,MnTe3}, while the unique interplay of lattice symmetries suggests $MnP(S,Se)_{3}$ might be functionalized into a strong altermagnet from a 2D antiferromagnet\cite{MnPSeFeSe}.
+The structural phase transition induced by chalcogen substitution modifies the exchange pathways, potentially creating the spin-split electronic bands characteristic of altermagnetic materials while preserving the compensated antiparallel spin arrangement.
+The particular $C_{2}$ rotational symmetry of the Mn cation sublattice, combined with the ligand-field splitting induced by chalcogen substitution, creates the necessary conditions for alternating spin-polarized bands in both real and reciprocal space.
+Through precise strain engineering, this structural configuration may enable $N\acute{e}el$ temperatures surpassing room temperature, which would be significant for practical applications.
 The time-reversal symmetry breaking in monolayer FeSe is also not simply a manifestation of ferromagnetism but rather an indication of altermagnetism\cite{La2O3Mn2Se2,gifwave}.
+These observations offer strong evidence for this unconventional magnetic ordering phenomenon.
 Combined with the Kerr effect, the polarized photons interacting with the staggered magnetic moments can regulate topological responses in advanced optoelectronic devices\cite{PNJunction2,PNJunction3}.

-Ultracold atoms in optical lattices offer a highly controllable platform for studying altermagnetic topology\cite{UltracoldAtoms}.
-Based on broken time-reversal symmetry, our model can be realized in $C_{6v}$-symmetrical hexagonal lattices by breaking mirror symmetry, providing a versatile platform for the study of topological phenomena in elasticity.
-By tuning the lattice parameters, we can engineer our model into different topological regimes via artificial mechanical lattices, allowing for the observation of the robust transport for chiral edge modes.
-In ultracold atomic gases, the realization of synthetic magnetic fields allow us to engineer various topological phases and observe valley-dependent Hall effects in a controllable manner\cite{ValleyTransport1,ValleyTransport2}.